MasindeOdera/amsterdam-properties/README.md

 To deploy the application to Vercel:

 1. Ensure your `.env` variables are set up in Vercel.
-Go to the Vercel dashboard and add your environment variables as shown below:
+Go to the Vercel dashboard and add your environment variables, then click deploy.

+## What I Would Have Liked to Work On

+Given more time, I would have liked to implement the following additional features and improvements:

+- **Search Functionality**: Implement a search bar to allow users to search for properties based on keywords or location.
+- **Advanced Filtering**: Add more filtering options such as price range, property type, and availability to help users narrow down their search results.
+- **Pagination**: Improve the pagination feature for better navigation through large lists of properties.
+- **Map Integration**: Integrate a map feature using Google Maps or Mapbox to show the locations of properties visually.
+- **User Authentication**: Enable user login and registration, allowing users to save their favorite properties and manage their preferences.
+- **Improved Styling**: Further enhance the design of the project by utilizing animations and custom components for a more polished UI/UX experience.